barney54321/Business-Buddy/README.md

 This will open BusinessBuddy on localhost://3000

-Say what the step will be, for example

 ### Suggested Business Information

 Try using the following data to have a business that is eligible for the Small Business Recovery Grant: